lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 # Overview

-The following functionalities are available in the Annotation Mode (numbers correspond to those in **Figure 1**)
+The following functionalities are available in the annotation mode (numbers correspond to those in **Figure 1**)
 1. [Add an image](https://github.com/rsimon/immarkus/wiki/02-Uploading-Images)
 2. Browse the images in the same subfolder on top / click arrows to display the previous or next image
 3. Rotate image 90° to the left or to the right